Tap To Call

 What Should I Do If My Workers’ Comp Claim Is Denied?

 If your workers’ compensation claim is denied, don’t panic.
 Denials often happen due to paperwork errors, missed deadlines, or disputes over whether the injury is work-related.
 Understanding the reasons for claim denial can help you address the issue and file an appeal.
-A workers’ compensation lawyer can guide you through the appeals process to ensure you receive the benefits you may deserve.
+A workers’ compensation lawyer can guide you through the appeals process to help ensure you receive the benefits you may deserve.

 What Is the Employer’s Responsibility When a Worker Is Injured?